Maria Ouspenskaya

-Maria Alekseyevna Ouspenskaya (Мария Алексеевна Успенская; July 29, 1876 – December 3, 1949) was a Russian actress and acting teacher.
+Maria Alekseyevna Ouspenskaya (Мария Алексеевна Успенская; 29 July 1876 – 3 December 1949) was a Russian actress and acting teacher.
 She achieved success as a stage actress as a young woman in Russia, and as an older woman in Hollywood films.
 She was twice nominated for the Academy Award for Best Supporting Actress for Dodsworth (1936) and Love Affair (1939).
+Ouspenskaya is the first Russian actress to be nominated for an Oscar.

 Life and career

 Ouspenskaya was born in Tula, Russia.
 She studied singing in Warsaw and acting in Moscow.
 She was a founding member of the First Studio, a theatre studio of the Moscow Art Theatre.
 There she was trained by Konstantin Stanislavsky and his assistant Leopold Sulerzhitsky.

 The Moscow Art Theatre traveled widely throughout Europe, and when it arrived in New York City in 1922, Ouspenskaya decided to stay there.
 She performed regularly on Broadway over the next decade.
 She taught acting to Lee Strasberg among others, at the American Laboratory Theatre, and in 1929, together with Richard Boleslawski, her colleague from the Moscow Art Theatre, she founded the School of Dramatic Art in New York City.
 One of Ouspenskaya's students at the school was an unknown teenaged Anne Baxter.

 Although she had appeared in a few Russian silent films many years earlier, Ouspenskaya stayed away from Hollywood until her school's financial problems forced her to look for ways to repair her finances.
 According to ads from Popular Song magazine in the 1930s, around this time Ouspenskaya also opened the Maria Ouspenskaya School of Dance on Vine Street in Los Angeles.
 Her pupils included Marge Champion, the model for Disney's Snow White.

 In spite of her marked Russian accent, she did find work in Hollywood, playing European characters of various national origins.
-Her first Hollywood role was in Dodsworth (1936), which brought her a nomination for an Academy Award for Best Supporting Actress.
-She received a second Oscar nomination for her role in Love Affair (1939).
+Her first Hollywood role was in Dodsworth (1936), earning her a nomination for the Academy Award for Best Supporting Actress and making her the first Russian actress to be nominated for an Oscar.
+She received a second Academy Award nomination in the same category for her role in Love Affair (1939).